sourcemeta/jsonschema/CONTRIBUTING.markdown

 nmake
 ```

 The default target will build the project and run the test suite.
+You will also
+find the CLI binary under `build/`.
+The specific location varies depending on
+your CMake default generator.

 Grant of Rights
 ---------------